eosnetworkfoundation/docs/docs/02_getting-started/02_development-environment/02_introduction.md

 - [Visual Studio Code](https://code.visualstudio.com/)

 [[info]]
-| The resources listed above are developed, offered, and maintained by third-parties and not by block.one.
+| The resources listed above are developed, offered, and maintained by third-parties and not by EOS Network Foundation.
 Providing information, material, or commentaries about such third-party resources does not mean we endorse or recommend any of these resources.
 We are not responsible, and disclaim any responsibility or liability, for your use of or reliance on any of these resources.
 Third-party resources may be updated, changed or terminated at any time, so the information below may be out of date or inaccurate.
 USAGE AND RELIANCE IS ENTIRELY AT YOUR OWN RISK

 Alternatively, you can try out some community driven IDEs specifically developed for Antelope: